Facebook Instagram Twitter Youtube

 TT Bikes Do Not Draft

-On Zwift, TT bike frames do not experience a draft effect.
+On Zwift, TT bike frames do not experience a draft effect unless you are in a special event (usually only team time trials) where TT drafting is enabled.
 You can draft behind a TT rider, but the TT rider will not get any benefit from riding behind anyone else.

 Flick that Elbow!